ibm-cloud-docs/hp-virtual-servers/architecture-workload-isolation.md

 # Learning about {{site.data.keyword.hpvs}} architecture and workload isolation
 {: #learn-architecture}

+{{site.data.keyword.hpvs}} is deprecated.
+As of 18 August 2024, you can’t create new instances, and access to free instances will be removed.
+Existing premium plan instances are supported until 31 January 2025.
+Any instances that still exist on that date will be deleted.
+{: deprecated}

 Review the following sample architecture for {{site.data.keyword.cloud}} {{site.data.keyword.hpvs}}, and learn more about different isolation levels so that you can choose the solution that best meets the requirements of the workloads that you want to run in the cloud.
 {: shortdesc}